World Football League: 1974 season

-However, after being informed only 1,000 advance tickets had been sold for the Hornets' matchup against the Blazers, league officials forced the Hornets to withdraw from the playoffs.
-The Hornets' cut of the gate would have only been enough for their players to get $100 for the game, nowhere near enough for the financially strapped team to justify the trip to Orlando.
-League officials arranged for the Bell to advance in their place, as they were slightly more robustly funded and could cover their travel costs.
+However, after being informed only 1,000 advance tickets had been sold for the Hornets' matchup against the Blazers, league officials feared attendance would have been too small for the financially strapped Hornets to meet their travel expenses.
+The Hornet players would have been lucky to get $100 for the game, nowhere near enough to justify the trip to Orlando.
+The Hornets were forced to pull out of the playoffs and allow the Bell to advance in their place.
+Despite the fallout from "Papergate," the Bell were slightly more robustly funded and could cover their travel costs.

 Despite the various disasters, many thought the WFL performed fairly well, though below NFL standards.
 Many games were tight, decided by seven points or less, and the Action Point, the one-point conversion run or pass attempt after a touchdown, was favored among WFL coaches and critics.
 The league championship—the World Bowl, or "World Bowl I"—was staged in Birmingham between the hometown Birmingham Americans and the Florida Blazers.

 Not even the World Bowl could go off without a hitch.
 For a time, it appeared that the game would not take place because the Americans owed $237,000 in back federal taxes.
 However, the Internal Revenue Service agreed to let the game go ahead in return for a portion of the gate.
 Both teams were owed several weeks' back pay; the Americans only agreed to play when their owner promised them championship rings if they won.

 Aside from the money woes the league was having, the players did not hold back in complaining about the officiating during the game.

-Florida Blazers running back Tommy Reamon scored what he thought was a touchdown, but the officials on the field ruled that he fumbled the ball out of the end zone before he hit the ground, resulting in a touchback that gave the ball to Birmingham.
+Blazers running back Tommy Reamon scored what he thought was a touchdown, but the officials on the field ruled that he fumbled the ball out of the end zone before he hit the ground, resulting in a touchback that gave the ball to Birmingham.
 Replays clearly showed that the ball had broken the plane of the end zone before slipping out of Reamon's hands.
 While the phantom turnover did not account for any Birmingham points, it did serve to break the spirits of the Blazers.
 Birmingham led 15–0, with Birmingham quarterback Matthew Reed scoring an action point.
 Birmingham led 22–0, and thought they had the game wrapped up.
 However, Florida managed a small comeback, trailing 22–21 as the gun went off in the fourth quarter.
-After the game, the Americans' jerseys were seized to satisfy team debts.
-(Sports Illustrated referred to the game, prophetically, as "The first, and possibly only World Bowl".)
+After the game, the Americans' jerseys were seized to satisfy team debts, and Sports Illustrated prophetically referred to the game as "The first, and possibly only World Bowl".